leminhkhai345/leminhkhai345/README.md

 # 💫 About Me:

-Hello, I'm Minh Khai, a third year student at Danang University of Technology.
+Hello, I'm Minh Khai, a third year student at Danang University of Science and Technology.